Khavn De La Cruz

 Prolific, underground, low-budget film-maker and musician from the Philippines that often films his many whimsical shorts and movies in days.
 This is no Miike though,

 the rapid pace showing in the low quality and lack of content.
-Makes a wide variety of movies with an unusual look & feel, except that most are merely exploitation
+Makes a wide variety of movies some with an unusual look & feel, except the more artsy ones are merely

-trash wrapped and presented in a pretentious bundle to appease the cult and arthouse crowds, using elements such as 'creative' B&W gritty cinematography, jarring
+exploitation trash wrapped and presented in a pretentious bundle to appease to the cult and art-house crowds, using elements such as 'creative' B&W gritty cinematography,

-or unusual soundtracks, weak attempts at social commentary, or some other distracting but useless gimmicks with touches of surreal or bizarre elements.
-He makes
+jarring or unusual soundtracks, weak attempts at social commentary, or some other distracting but useless cinematic gimmicks with touches of surreal or bizarre elements.

-documentaries, short and movies that usually deal with the poor, extreme or trashy underbelly of society, often partying or singing in costumes, filming anything
+He also makes documentaries, shorts and movies that usually deal with the poor, extreme or trashy underbelly of society, perhaps showing them partying or singing in crazy

 This movie claims to be about the real-life disappearance of people during the reign of Marcos in the Philippines.
 It even features a 7-minute introduction combining some random